-Jamar A. Boyd II is a first year seminarian at the Samuel DeWitt Proctor School of Theology at Virginia Union University, President of the Georgia NAACP Youth & College Division, and a licensed Minister in the Church of God in Christ.
-He has been featured in Abernathy Magazine.
+Jamar A. Boyd II is a second-year seminarian at the Samuel DeWitt Proctor School of Theology at Virginia Union University.

 Posts By This Author